mathiaszinnen/ODOR-DINO/README.md

 # ODOR-DINO <img src="figs/dinosaur.png" width="30">

 This is an adapted version of the official PyTorch [implementation](https://github.com/IDEA-Research/DINO) for DINO.
+It is used in the Odeuropa project to train our baseline models for the detection of olfactory objects.

 ## Installation

-Please refeer to the original repository installation [instructions](https://github.com/IDEA-Research/DINO#installation).
+Please refer to the original repository installation [instructions](https://github.com/IDEA-Research/DINO#installation).

 ## Fine-Tune